Measure Everything When It Comes To Sales and Marketing

 ● Total ecommerce transactions / total visits to ecommerce site = Ecommerce conversion rate

 This formula can be manipulated to give you other information about your ecommerce conversions.
 You could calculate conversions for specific products or product categories, or you could go further by determining how many transactions came from specific marketing channels.
 You could also calculate website conversion rates overall.
+When it comes to how to calculate amazon conversion rates, it helps if you are running ads (and you probably will be), as then you can determine how many impressions and which keywords are driving your sales.
+But the basic is the same.

 Landing Page Conversion Rate Formula